eliamuncey/MindScribe/README.md

 "testandrun": "npm run prestart && npm run test && npm run start" This will ensure that the application will run all test cases properly, as well as start up correctly.</p>
 <h2>Application Access</h2>
 <p>The application is currently not deployed.
-The application will be deployed by the final release.</p>
+The application has been deployed to Microsoft Azure sucessfully for demos.</p>